Employee Drug Screening: State-by-State Guide & Requirements [+ Free Templates]

 4. Determine Your Drug Screenings Panels

-There is a wide range of drugs and substances that can be screened for on a drug test.
+A wide range of drugs and substances can be screened for on a drug test.
 Additionally, there are different kinds of panels.
 Be sure you understand what your paneled test is testing for.
-In many cases, you can ensure that one or two substances are tested if specificity is important to you.
+You can often ensure that one or two substances are tested if specificity is important to you.

 Some examples of typical testing panels include: